Face to face representative training is currently suspended until further notice.

-The course is split into 3 sessions.
-You are expected to commit to all 3 sessions as each covers a different topic:
+The course is split into 3 sessions, each three hours in length.
+You are expected to commit to all 3 sessions (total of 9 hours commitment) as each covers a different topic:

 - Introduction to statutory rights - looking at the range of rights, time limits, qualifying periods and status.

 - Discrimination law - looking at the Equality Act, including in particular disability and assuring a pro-active approach.

 - Unfair dismissal and redundancy - looking at constructive dismissal, variations, unfair dismissal and redundancy.

 The course is designed for experienced and active union reps.
 Qualifying criteria to attend the course: ideally completion of Reps 1 and 2 (or with a place/date confirmed) with some experience of case work/or your Prospect full time Officer’s endorsement. (details of your FTO is provided during Reps part 1 & 2)

 The next available course is running on the following dates (you need to attend all dates and times)